 - how to write an email subject line (all lowercase)

-Second, despite lowercase capitalization only being used 6% of the time, some marketing experts such as Val Geisler attribute increased open rates to it due to a more casual, personal feel.
+Some marketing experts such as Val Geisler attribute increased open rates to a more casual, personal feel.
+In that case, you might opt for sentence case or all lowercase for your subject lines.

 This is a powerful subject line because it’s short, asks a question, and ties to previous recipient behavior.
 Consider doing the same with your emails.

 There’s more to avoiding spam filters than word choice alone.
 (Using all capital letters will take you there, too.)
-No matter what, delete the above words and phrases from your subject lines.
+No matter what, delete the spammy words and phrases above from your subject lines.

 At the end of the day, the best email subject line length will vary from brand to brand.
 That means it’s best to test out different lengths to see what works for you.